pudly/schmopera-hugo/content/articles/5-ways-to-build-your-rhythmic-chops.md

 ---
-title: 5 ways to build your rhythmic chops
+title: "5 ways to build your rhythmic chops"
 ---

 ### Subdivide